esphome/esphome-docs/web-api/index.rst

 Creating a POST request to ``/cover/front_window_blinds/set?position=0.1&tilt=0.3`` will start moving the blinds towards an almost completely closed position and a new tilt angle.

+Lock
+******

+Locks have the exact same properties as binary sensors in the state reporting aspect, but they additionally support setting states with the ``lock``, ``unlock`` and ``open`` methods.

+Each of these is quite self explanatory.
+Creating a POST request to ``/lock/front_door/unlock`` would for example result in the component called "Front Door" to be unlocked.
+The server will respond with a 200 OK HTTP return code if the call succeeded.